Sony PlayStation Portable (PSP) Fat and Slim

 PSP Emulators

 Are there Sony PSP emulators available?
 Yes.
 In fact, the most accurate ones come from Sony.
 You run them on a PC and is available for game developers.
-But it would be pointless to get one if you can actually run the software on the PSP itself.

 If you take a closer look at the evolution of electronic devices, you will find that they all seem to be input devices for two of our five senses.
 We have five senses: